vaxerski/vaxerski/README.md

 ![Welcome](https://vaxerski.xyz/github/TopGif.gif)

 ![Divider](https://vaxerski.xyz/github/aboutme2.gif)
+I code in C++ since the age of 9.<br/>
-I code, do graphics and play some games.
+As a hobby, I do graphics, listen to music and play some games.
 That's pretty much it.<br/>
 As you probably may have noticed, I really like C++.<br/><br/>

 ![Divider](https://vaxerski.xyz/github/repos1.gif)